CarlRosell/get-int/README.md

 # @cr/get-int

-This module provides a function, `getInt`, that safely converts a value to an integer.
-If the conversion is not possible, it returns `undefined`.
+Strictly parse an integer or integer string.
+If not parsed, returns undefined.

 ## Usage